Abohlool/Film-Festival/docs/DESIGN.md

 * Add, update, and query festivals with their associated categories and film submissions.
 * Manage film records including title, duration, year, country, and category classification.
-* Track people involved in films (directors and actors) with the ability to distinguish between roles.
+* Track people involved in films (directors and actors).
 * Manage festival staff (judges and coordinators) with specialization tracking for judges.
 * Schedule film screenings with date, time, room, capacity, and coordinator assignment.
 * Record evaluations (scores) given by judges to films.